-Golda Mabovitch or Goldie, as friends and family would call her, was born on May 3, 1898 in the Jewish district of Kiev, in what today is Ukraine, the second child of Moshe and Blume.
+Golda Meir was born as Golda Mabovitch on May 3, 1898 in the Jewish district of Kiev, in what today is Ukraine, the second child of Moshe and Blume.
 Moshe was a tall and handsome man, slender, with delicate features, innocent and optimistic, and one inclined to believing in people unless proven wrong.
 Blume was a copper-haired pretty woman, energetic, bright, and far more sophisticated and enterprising than Moshe, but like him, an optimist.

 Her parents met in an unfashionable manner for their day.
 While tradition called for couples to come together through a matchmaker, Moshe and Blume met by chance.
 Moshe, who was born in Ukraine, was on military duty in Pinsk, where Blume lived.
 One day she saw him in the street.
 She found him attractive and as the romantic cliche goes, she fell in love.
 Which was enough for her to want to spend her life with him.